kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/04 - Greek fire and its modern equivalents/04 - Greek fire and its modern equivalents.md

 Napalm is the closest modern day equivalent to Greek Fire, maybe even worse.
 And thermite is [insanity](https://www.youtube.com/shorts/EMcIpHH8j7M).

 Would it still be a useful weapon today?
-Probably not — we use nuclear missiles, not fires in wars nowadays.
+Probably not — we use nuclear missiles, not fires, in wars nowadays.